-Manual for Streets states that:
+Manual for Streets4 states that:

-- cyclists prefer direct, barrier-free routes that avoid the need for cyclists to dismount; - off-carriageway cycle tracks that bring cyclists into conflict with traffic conditions should be addressed to make on-street cycling satisfactory; - junctions should be designed to accommodate cyclists' needs.
+- cyclists prefer direct, barrier-free routes that avoid the need for cyclists to dismount; - off-carriageway cycle tracks that bring cyclists into conflict with side road traffic can be more hazardous than routes that stay on the main carriageway; - high speeds or high volumes of traffic tend to discourage cycling traffic conditions should be addressed to make on-street cycling satisfactory; - junctions should be designed to accommodate cyclists' needs.
 Over-generous corner radii that lead to high traffic speed should be avoided.